Nazehs/CBH-TAKE-HOME/Refactoring.md

 ## Your Explanation Here

-My version of code is more readable because i implemented separation of concern by adopting DRY concept and also removing some of the unnecessary variable declarations.
-I also used the latest JS language features like arrow functions and template literals.
+My version of code is more readable because i implemented separation of concern by adopting DRY(creating a new method to handle codes that were duplicates) concept and also removing some of the unnecessary variable declarations.